 Many new and innovative ECS products exhibit an ever-increasing level of automation, an ever-increasing capability to cooperate with other technical systems and with humans, and an increasing level of (semi-) autonomous and context-aware decision-making capabilities in order to fulfil their intended functionality.
 Increasingly, software applications will run as services on distributed system-of-systems involving heterogeneous devices (servers, edge devices, etc.) and networks with a diversity of resource restrictions.
-In addition, ECS need the capability to evolve and adapt during run-time, e.g., by updates in the field and/or by learning.
-Building these systems and guaranteeing their safety, security and certification, requires innovative technologies in the areas of modelling, software engineering, model-based design, V&V technologies, and virtual engineering for high-quality, certifiable ECS that can be produced (cost-)effectively.
+In addition, ECS need the capability to evolve and adapt during run-time, e.g. by updates in the field and/ or by learning.
+Building these systems and guaranteeing their safety, security and certifiability requires innovative technologies in the areas of modelling, software engineering, model-based design, V&V technologies, especially for Al-based systems, and virtual engineering for high-quality, certifiable ECS that can be produced (cost-)effectively.
 'Modelling' has to tackle systems and their environment, heterogeneity in processing environment, humans as operators and cooperation partners of these systems, as well as use cases and scenarios.
-On the other hand, software engineering comprises quality of the process, the service and the product, development approaches, usage of software platforms in the application and frameworks for the development, etc.
+On the other hand, software engineering comprises quality of the process, the service and the product, innovative development approaches, including continuous development, usage of software platforms in the application and frameworks for the development, integration/re-use of legacy (software) components/models, digital twins, etc.